10 Foods You Should Never Have For Breakfast

 Why desserts have become a popular choice for breakfast is beyond comprehension but croissants, éclairs, donuts, jelly filled pastries and such- high in simple sugars, wheat, all have high glycemic indices and are just about as bad a choice as you could make for the first meal of the day.
 Instead choose high fiber natural foods like fruit and oatmeal but not the instant kind!

 Juices sound like a good idea, since they come from a natural source, but are not at all natural to the human body.
 Whole fruits have fiber, which in turn reduces their glycemic index, by slowing it’s the rate of absorption in our body.
 Juices, however do not have significant fiber levels and the since there is not much fiber present, it elevates blood sugar levels above acceptable levels.
 You can easily over consume juices, but you would never eat 12 apples at one sitting.
 However an average person’s realistic serving of apple juice gives your body just about that amount.
 Some argue that juices are high in micronutrients, such as Vitamin C and other antioxidants but such an argument is ridiculous.
 You get the same micronutrients in whole fruit, without the insulin rush.
 So if you want fruit, eat fruit, don’t drink juices.
 You’ll feel better and look better as well!
 Besides, the breakfast standard of a glass of orange juice is so processed that all the naturally occurring nutrients (Vitamin C included) are destroyed and manufacturers have to put the vitamins back in so what you are drinking is really dead orange juice product with a vitamin tablet dissolved in it.
 Not exactly the best first choice for the health conscious.
-Eat fruit!
+Eat fruit instead!

 6. Sausages & Cold Cuts